tiesebarrell/camunda-cloud-docs/docs/gettingstarted_quick-start-advanced.md

 zbctl status
 ```

-As a result, you'll get a similar result:
+As a result, you should see:

 ```bash
 Cluster size: 1